jerryorr/sundry.jerryorr.com/_posts/2024-11-15-git-bisect.md

 git merge-base main release-5.7.0
 ```

-To make this easier to follow, we'll call this `commit0001`
+That gives me a "good" commit.
+To make this easier to follow, we'll call this `commit0001`.

 # Find the commit from when the bug was reported